lilligubran/Wind_Turbine_Project/README.md

 - Key trends in the U.S. wind market: Land-Based Wind Market Report

-### Data Analysis

 For this group data sprint we researched the renewable energy industry and wind turbines to understand what wind turbines are, how they work (at a high level), and why they are used.
+We then determined where and who you should approach for investment.

 ### Results and Findings